jankaltoun/CustomModalView/README.md

 ### Styling the container

-If you need to adjust roundness of the corners, background of the modal or basically anything else, you can create your own modal style.
+If you need to adjust the corner radius, background of the modal or basically anything else, you can create your own modal style.

 Defining your own style is easy.
 First create a `struct` conforming to `ModalStyle` protocol and then implement the two required functions.